 This unusual hostel provides a glimpse of life in a city under siege.

 The siege of Sarajevo during the Bosnian War lasted for almost four years.
-This makes it the longest siege in modern warfare, surpassing well-known historical events such as the sieges of Stalingrad and Leningrad.
+This made it the longest siege in modern warfare, surpassing well-known historical events such as the sieges of Stalingrad and Leningrad.

-Normal hostel bunk beds have been replaced with mattresses on the floor with military sheets, while the lighting comes from makeshift wartime lightbulbs running off a car battery.
-The walls are covered with bullet holes and the sound of machine gun fire and shells exploding can be heard in the background.
+Normal hostel bunk beds have been replaced with mattresses on the floor lined with military sheets.
+Lighting inside comes from makeshift wartime lightbulbs powered by a car battery.
+The walls are covered with bullet holes, and the sound of machine-gun fire and exploding shells can be heard throughout.

 The owner stresses that this is a place to visit specifically for educational purposes, for those who want a better understanding of life for the people of Sarajevo during the war.
 Visitors who are looking for a comfortable place to stay are encouraged to find another hostel.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook